 There can be no guarantee that the process to identify a strategic transaction will result in a successfully completed transaction.
 If no transaction is completed, our board of directors may decide that it is in the best interest of our stockholders to dissolve our company and liquidate our assets.
 In that event, the amount of cash available for distribution to our stockholders will depend heavily on the timing of such decision and, ultimately, such liquidation, since the amount of cash available for distribution continues to decrease as we fund our operations and evaluate our strategic alternatives.
 In addition, if our board of directors were to approve and recommend, and our stockholders were to approve, a dissolution of our company, we would be required under Delaware corporate law to pay our outstanding obligations, as well as to make reasonable provision for contingent and unknown obligations, prior to making any distributions in liquidation to our stockholders.
-As a result of this requirement, a portion of our assets may need to be reserved pending the resolution of such obligations.
-In addition, we may be subject to litigation or other claims related to a dissolution and liquidation of our company.
+As a result of this requirement, a portion of our company.
 If a dissolution and liquidation were pursued, our board of directors, in consultation with its advisors, would need to evaluate these matters and make a determination about a reasonable amount to reserve.
 Accordingly, holders of our common stock could lose all or a significant portion of their investment in the event of a dissolution, liquidation or winding up of our company.